 What do I do if I have HPV?

 There’s no specific treatment for HPV.
 Most HPV infections clear up on their own without causing health problems.

-People with a penis who have anal sex should talk with a healthcare professional about their risk of anal cancer from HPV.
-Some healthcare professionals give anal Pap smears to people who have an increased risk.
+Males who have anal sex can talk with a healthcare professional about their risk of anal cancer from HPV.
+Some healthcare professionals give anal Pap smears to people with increased risk.